 I own a digital accessibility company called Anikto.
 The purpose of Anikto is to remove barriers separating people from basic human needs.
 The company is six years old and today it is my full time job.

-Since 2010 I've spoken in over 50 cities in six different countries.
-I'm reasonably entertaining and people seem to genuinely enjoy watching me talk about accessibility, healthcare, product strategy and business development.
+Since 2010 I've delivered presentations in more than 50 cities in six different countries.
+I'm reasonably entertaining and people seem to genuinely enjoy watching me speak about accessibility, healthcare, product strategy and business development.

 Organizations who have hosted me as speaker include the Royal National Institute of the Blind, the Unitech ICT Network, Ontario College of Art & Design, Children's Hospital of Philadelphia, Society for Technical Communication and the Universitat Autònoma de Barcelona.

 My articles and papers have appeared in a number of scientific, academic, legal and technical publications.
 There's even an Amazon author page about me, which for some reason I find totally hilarious.